10 things we know (and 10 we don’t) about changes to prison education

 6. Education budgets will be devolved to governors

-The Ministry of Justice have said: “Education budgets will be devolved to governors, enabling greater control over the education provided in their prison and enable them to tailor it to the needs of their population and the local job market.”
+The Ministry of Justice has said: “Education budgets will be devolved to governors, enabling greater control over the education provided in their prison, and enable them to tailor it to the needs of their population and the local job market.”

-At the ‘kickstarter’ event an audience member asked about the widening of the market place.
-A spokesperson for the Ministry of Justice responded that changes in contracts “did not necessarily mean the end of single provider”, but was “about governor choice”.
+At the recent ‘kickstarter’ event, an audience member asked about the widening of the marketplace.
+A spokesperson for the MoJ responded that changes in contracts “did not necessarily mean the end of single provider”, but was “about governor choice”.
 “Some governors may like the single supplier model they have.
-Equally others will want to do individual purchases through DPS,” they said.
+Equally, others will want to do individual purchases through DPS,” they said.

 8. There will be awarding bodies for seven ‘core common curriculum’ qualifications

 There will be awarding bodies chosen for seven core subjects: English, English as a foreign language (ESOL), Maths, ICT, Catering and Hospitality, Construction and Cleaning & Facilities.
-That means the MoJ could appoint seven Awarding Organisations if seven different ones win each of the seven lots within the competition, or it could appoint one if a single Awarding Organisation is best in all seven curriculum areas.
-(Or any number between.)
+That means the MoJ could appoint seven Awarding Organisations, if seven different ones win each of the seven lots within the competition, or it could appoint one, if a single Awarding Organisation is best in all seven curriculum areas.
+(Or any number in between.)